hnagaty/Yolo/README.md

 1. `yoloHelpers.py`: Includes all helper functions and the YOLO model class.
 This is a backbone script that is called by other scripts.
 1. `train.py`: The training routine is included in this Python script.
 1. `inference.ipynb`: The inference is done in this Jupyter notebook.
+1. `ObjectDetectionToolbox.ipynp`: This is the file that makes the inference and image warping using DLT.
+It opens an interactive Dash application.
 1. `lossHistory_20220625.csv`: Just a csv file for the training loss observed during the training.